Dusty Johnson: Personal life

-Johnson has been actively involved as a state advisor for South Dakota Teen Age Republicans (TARs) and its Black Hills camp leader since 2004.
-He serves on the board of directors for the W.O.
+Johnson has been actively involved as a state advisor for South Dakota Teen Age Republicans (TARs) and its Black Hills camp leader.
+He has served on the board of directors for the W.O.
 Farber Fund, Abbott House, and on the South Dakota Attorney General's Open Government Task Force.
 Johnson has served as an adjunct professor at Dakota Wesleyan University.